American International Group, or AIG, is a life insurance company that provides customizable policies to fit nearly every financial situation.

 |Loss of one limb (hand, arm, foot, leg)||50%|

 |Loss of sight in one eye||50%|

 AIG insurance is not one of the best-rated life insurance companies with regard to its customer service and client reviews.
 The company received just a 2 out of 5 rating from J.D.
-Power for customer satisfaction and has a disproportionately high NAIC complaint ratio as compared to its size.
-AIG's complaint ratio was 2.37, with the index median being 1.00.
+Power for customer satisfaction and has a disproportionately high NAIC Complaint Index as compared to its size.
+AIG's Complaint Index was 2.37, with the index median being 1.00.

-American General's customer reviews support that the company has a good suite of products, which are fairly tailored to the needs of different groups.
-The company also tries to make parts of the purchase process simpler for consumers, allowing you to complete certain applications and make payments online by logging in to the company’s payment center.
+According to customer reviews, AIG offers a broad suite of products that are fairly tailored to the needs of different groups.
+The company also tries to make parts of the purchase process simpler for consumers, allowing you to complete certain applications and make payments online by logging in to the company's payment center.
 You can also complete other actions online as a policyholder, such as accessing policy information, updating beneficiaries and changing your address.

-AIG has a solid financial strength rating, receiving an A (Excellent) from A.M.
+AIG has a solid Financial Strength Rating of A (Excellent) from A.M.
 Best, but this does not stand out, as many top life insurance companies receive a similar or better rating.
 American International Group, AIG, is headquartered in New York and is made up of several companies in the group:

 - AIG Direct